Koprivnica: Geography

 Koprivnica (German: Kopreinitz, Hungarian: Kapronca) is situated at a strategic location – on the slopes of Bilogora and Kalnik to the south and river Drava to the north.
 Its position enabled it to develop numerous amenities for the wider area such as trade, crafts and administration, and in the 13th century Koprivnica became a town settlement.
 Koprivnica was named after the stream of the same name, which was first mentioned at the beginning of the 13th century during the Hungarian Kingdom.

+Climate

+Since records began in 1949, the highest temperature recorded at the local weather station was 39.1 C, on 24 August 2012.
+The coldest temperature was -26.1 C, on 16 February 1956.

+Administration

+The current mayor of Koprivnica is Mišel Jakšić and the Koprivnica Town Council consists of 19 seats.

 Education

 Universities

 Koprivnica and Varaždin took part in establishing the University North, a public national university that operates in both cities since 2015.